-Recognizable by their white mane and dark, almond-shaped eyes, the West Highland white terrier (aka Westie) are friendly, loving companions for active seniors.
-At 13 to 20 pounds, Westies are still small enough to handle and make good apartment dogs—as long as they get in their long, daily walks.
-Westies really, really like to play.
-Westies are no softies though: beneath their coat is a well-muscled body.
+Recognizable by their white mane and dark, almond-shaped eyes, West Highland white terriers (aka Westies) are friendly, loving companions for active seniors.
+At 13 to 20 pounds, Westies are still small enough to handle and make good apartment dogs—as long as they get in their long daily walks.
+Westies really, really like to play, and beneath their coat is a well-muscled body.
 Bred to be rodent killers, Westies require little pampering and they rarely shed.
 For seniors looking for a little bit of excitement in their days, Westies will be sure to keep you on your toes.

 Best dog that doesn’t bark: Shih Tzu

-The name Shih Tzu means little lion, but the most fierce thing about this breed is their love for the owner.
+The name Shih Tzu means little lion, but the most fierce thing about this breed is the love they have for their owners.
 Shih Tzus bond very quickly with humans, making them great choices for seniors looking for a close canine companion.
 Weighing an of average 9 to 16 pounds, Shih Tzus, known for their long coats, pack a lot of personality in their small frame.
 They are a confident, happy-go-lucky breed with a bit of a stubborn streak.
 But they are less demanding and less yappy than other smaller toy dogs, making them a good choice for seniors who live in apartments.
 They are also not very energetic and only need a couple of short walks a day, making them perfect for non-active seniors.

 Easiest dog to care for: French bulldog

-With their big eyes, adorable scrunchy faces, and short legs, there’s a reason why French bulldogs are one of the easiest dog breeds.
-Their gentle personality and low energy make them one of the best dogs for seniors with a less active lifestyle.
-These dogs are not big athletes, a walk around the block is all the exercise they need for the day.
+With their big eyes, adorable scrunchy faces, and short legs, there’s a reason why French bulldogs are one of the easiest dog breeds to care for.
+These dogs are not big athletes; a walk around the block is all the exercise they need for the day.

 French bulldogs’ small size (they weigh about 19 to 28 pounds) and the fact that they are not big barkers or yappers also make them one of the best apartment dogs.
 As an additional bonus, they are also excellent cuddlers and incredibly loyal.